 In part, this is due to the requirements of our primary customer.
 However, because we're modelers and have knocked a servo off a workbench, experienced crashes, and know a thing or two about engine vibration. it's built with 13 o-rings because like you, we know how a summer afternoon pop-up

-rain shower may drench a model before landing, plus we like splashing through puddles with a buggy, or flying off water with a float plane.
+rain shower may drench a model before landing, or flying off water with a float plane.
 It's why these tests are important for civilian users, also!

-Serious modelers - whether they're flying precise maneuvers, or working a course with a buggy or sport truck - often opt for ProModeler servos
+Serious modelers - whether they're flying smooth aerobatic maneuvers, or a scale warbird - often opt for ProModeler servos

 because of superior centering performance.
 In part this results from our using MIL-SPEC components, but it's also due to our using a genuine Japanese Nobel-brand

 potentiometer versus a cheapo clone, or maybe an inductive pickup (Hall sensor), or some other cost-saving measure.